aohongyu/transitSystem/README.md

 # transitSystem
+A simulated of real life transit system.

+## Getting Started
-When checking our code, you may find some “Cannot resolve” symbols, that’s because you haven’t imported the external libraries we used.
+When checking the code, you may find some “Cannot resolve” symbols, that’s because you haven’t imported the external libraries we used.
 The path of external libraries is: /transitSystem/libs

-• The first part is a simple guide to show you how to import them to IntelliJ IDEA
+This is a simple guide to show you how to import them to IntelliJ IDEA
 1. Open IntelliJ IDEA, click File -> Project Structure
 2. Click Modules -> Phase2 -> Dependencies -> small “+” button -> JARS or directories…
 3. Select two .jar files in libs (path: /transitSystem/libs), then click Open/OK.
 4. Check two external libraries, then click OK.

-• The second part is a list of the design patterns/features we use/add in this project.
+## Prerequisites
+This program only works with JDK 1.8

+## Design

 Observer:
 1. It is used in WeeklyPass to observe the system time that modified in adminUser, since they are